Houtworm/minishell/Readme.md

 #### env
 - shlvl in env is not updated right away?
 #### exit
-- exit can only exit numerically if every char in the argument is a number
-- if argument is bigger than long long print numeric argument required
+- if argument is bigger than or smaller than long long, print numeric argument required
 #### alias
 - is already implemented and used during init, it just can't be called from the shell yet